 The payload returned from the API server can be used to augment and modify the original JSON message inline.
 Or you can save the original message to the 3rd party API using an onAfter event handler.

 Server sent events are possible using PubNub.
 You can notify your users the completion status of a long-running task.
-You can notify a user of Remember that if the event is client initiated, the client must publish directly to PubNub.
+Remember that if the event is client initiated, the client must publish directly to PubNub.
 Sending events from your server should only be for asynchronous tasks like a timer/cron, system level event or long running task status.

 You may be considering a proxy in-the-middle solution.
 However this breaks down quickly when encryption and TCP connection duration policies conflict.
 Poor performance and the loss of reliability for the mobile app's connectivity.